 Traditional classroom courses

 The following courses offered as traditional classroom courses at the WMU Main Campus may be used in place of the corresponding online courses:

 - SCI 6140–History and Philosophy of Science (in place of SCI 6145)

 - SCI 6150–History and Philosophy of Science Education (in place of SCI 6155)

 - SCI 6160–Models of Teaching and Learning (in place of SCI 6165)

 Course schedule and requirements

-Application deadline is Feb.
-15.
+Application deadline for on-campus graduate assistant funding is February 15.

 For the past several years, most qualified full-time students in the Mallinson Institute for Science Education have received adequate funding through graduate assistantships offered each year by the Institute and the Graduate College.
 (Most students are part-time and support themselves by other means.)